VolpeUSDOT/JPO-CVP-SDCEvaluationCode/VolpeEvaluationFiles_THEA/README.md

 This "README" file describes the scripts used to process and analyze the THEA connected vehicle data sent to the SDC between 2019-06-01 to 2020-07-01.

 ## 1. TransferEventData.py
 This script transfers data from the SDC's data warehouse.
 This script reads data from the tables in the list of table names where THEA's warning data is stored.
-Due to the way date's are encoded in the original data streams, some dates stored in the SDC's data warehouse are eroneous.
+Due to the way date's are encoded in the original data streams, some dates stored in the SDC's data warehouse are erroneous.
 Therefore, this transfer script attempts to recognize these erroneous dates and times and correct them, improving the quality of the resultant data.

 Significant variables to set in script:
 - Hadoop data warehouse server IP address and port number